 Of the millions of web pages in existence today, only a portion of them embody the philosophy of “less is more.”
 In the days of slow internet connections and much less powerful machines, it was absolutely necessary to keep graphics to a minimum.
-As Internet speeds increased and as machines and browsers became more powerful, website design leaped into a sphere of rich content with splashy graphics and media.
+As Internet speeds increased and as machines and browsers became more powerful, web design leaped into a sphere of rich content with splashy graphics and media.
 Recently, however, there has been a trend towards a minimalist approach and the term minimalistic web design has been birthed (or perhaps I should say rebirthed).

 Not everyone is a fan of this approach.
 Some designers feel that minimalist design stifles creative talents, but others will argue that an effective and elegant minimalist design is highly creative and no easy task.